AxeWP/wp-graphql-gravity-forms/README.md

 The `id` input accepts either the Gravity Forms Entry ID (`idType: DATABASE_ID`), or a [global ID](#documentation-using-global-ids) (`idType: ID`).
 The `id` input can also accept the `resumeToken` for a draft entry when `idType` is set to `ID`.

-For `fields`, pass in `first: 300`, where `300` is the maximum number of fields you want to query for.
+For `formFields`, pass in `first: 300`, where `300` is the maximum number of fields you want to query for.

-Inside of `fields`, you must include query fragments indicating what data you'd like back for each field, as shown below.
+Inside of `formFields`, you must include query fragments indicating what data you'd like back for each field, as shown below.
 You'll want to make sure that you have a fragments inside of `node { ... }` and inside of `fieldValue { ... }` for every type of field that your form has.

 #### Example Query